 With state-of-the-art screens and music, Luxe offers quite a thrilling nightlife experience.
 The club regularly hosts famous local and international DJs, such as Tiesto, Zedd and Major Lazer.
-Every week there is some event, so this Singapore nightclub is the perfect place to party in the city.
+There's some event going on every week, so this Singapore nightclub is the perfect place to party in the city.

 Yang Club (3A River Valley Road, #01-02 Clarke Quay, Singapore)

-Located in a historic building in Clarke Quay, the best area for nightlife in Singapore, Yang is both a bar and a club that offers a different genre of music for each evening.
-You'll never find a dull night here, thanks to state-of-the-art sound and first-rate service.
+Located in a historic building in Clarke Quay, the best area for nightlife in Singapore, Yang is both a bar and a club that offers a different genre of music for every evening.
+You'll never find a dull night here, thanks to cutting-edge sound and top-notch service.

 Tuff Club (138 Robinson Rd, Singapore)

-Originally conceived as a one-time pop-up club, Tuff Club has grown into a favorite venue for cutting-edge music and epic rave fests, offering exciting regional and international acts, featuring the likes of Marcell Dettman, SOEL and Myle.
+Conceived as a one-time pop-up club, Tuff Club has become the venue of choice for cutting-edge music and epic rave fests, offering exciting regional and international acts, featuring the likes of Marcell Dettman, SOEL and Myle.

 Avenue (2 Bayfront Avenue, Singapore)

-This late-night Singapore nightclub is the perfect hangout to eat, drink and party until dawn.
-There's also a mini bowling alley, a pool table, and several arcade game machines for a night of carefree entertainment.
-The resident DJs playing house music with fantastic live music sets complete the party atmosphere.
+This late-night Singaporean nightclub is the perfect hangout for eating, drinking and partying until dawn.
+There is also a mini bowling alley, a pool table and several arcade game machines for a night of carefree fun.
+The party atmosphere is completed by resident DJs playing house music with fantastic live music sets.